 Who are you?

 At Virginia Tech, we believe that the collaboration of cultures, ideas, and different perspectives is an institutional asset that brings forth greater creativity, innovation, and learning for all our community members.
 That is why we welcome students of all identities, backgrounds, and life experiences and provide resources, programs, and connections for them.
-If you are an incoming student representing one or more of the following identities, know that you are a valued part of the Hokie Nation, and that we can help make your Virginia Tech education an experience that lasts a lifetime.
+We want you to know that you are a valued member of the Hokie Nation and that we can help make your Virginia Tech education an experience that lasts a lifetime.

 Students with Disabilities

 If you are a student with a disability, the university provides dedicated resources to assist those with disabilities and to address barriers to access, both physical and digital.

 Are you the first in your family to go to college?
 If so, you may have questions about how to navigate the university structure and you may want to connect with other first-generation students.

 Are you a transfer student coming to Virginia Tech from another two- or four-year institution?
 If so, you already have valuable experience in higher education, but we want to ensure you acclimate to Virginia Tech and begin to thrive.

 Are you an international student?
 You may need assistance with immigration advising, U.S. customs and culture, employment, childcare, and finding a community.

 Are you someone who identifies as being in recovery from a substance use disorder?
 Virginia Tech recognizes that being in college and in recovery presents challenges that need support.
 The Virginia Tech Recovery Community provides a supportive community that understands those needs and helps students achieve their academic success without compromising their well-being.